Lori Piestewa: Early life and education

 Piestewa was born in Tuba City, Arizona, to Terry Piestewa and Priscilla "Percy" Baca.
 Her father is Hopi Native American and her mother is Mexican-American.
 The couple first met in 1964 and married in November 1968.
 The Piestewa family had a long military tradition; her paternal grandfather served in the U.S. Army in the European Theatre of World War II, and her father Terry Piestewa was drafted in the U.S. Army in September 1965 and served a tour of duty in the Vietnam War before he returned home in March 1967.
 The Piestewa family resided in Tuba City, a town located on the Navajo Indian Reservation in Coconino County.
 As a child, she was given the Hopi name Qötsa-Hon-Mana (/hop/; "White Bear Girl").
-Her surname is derived from a Hopi language root meaning "water pooled on the desert by a hard rain"; thus, Piestewa (/hop/) translates loosely as "the people who live by the water."

 Ambush in Nasiriyah, Iraq

 Piestewa was a member of the US Army's 507th Maintenance Company, a support unit of maintenance and repair personnel.
 Her company was traveling in a convoy through the desert and was meant to bypass Nasiriyah, in southern Iraq, during the opening days of the war; but the convoy got lost and ran into an ambush in Nasiriyah on March 23, 2003.

 As Piestewa came under "a torrent of fire" (in the words of an Army investigation of the battle) she drove at high speed, evading Iraqi fire until a rocket-propelled grenade hit her Humvee.
 The explosion sent her vehicle into the rear of a disabled tractor-trailer.
 Piestewa, Johnson, and Lynch all survived the crash with injuries, while three other soldiers in the Humvee died.
 They were taken prisoner along with four others, with Piestewa dying of her wounds soon after.
 A video of some of the American prisoners of war, including Piestewa (filmed shortly before she died in an Iraqi hospital), was later shown around the world on Al Jazeera television.
-According to Jessica Lynch's book—I'm a Soldier, Too: The Jessica Lynch Story—Piestewa was wounded in the head, and performing delicate neurosurgery in an Iraqi civilian hospital was impossible in wartime conditions (due to limitations such as intermittent electric power).

 The families of soldiers in the 507th heard almost immediately of the ambush and fatalities in the unit.
 The Piestewa family saw people in her unit being interviewed by Iraqi TV, and for more than a week, families of the two women waited for news.
 All around Tuba City, signs were hung out telling people: "Put your porch light on, show Lori the way home."
 They used white stone to spell her name on a 200-foot-high mesa just outside the town.